AndrewFreemantle/fatlemon.co.uk/_posts/2014/2014-01-15-setting-up-django-on-windows-azure-websites.md

  2. Set **DJANGO\_SETTINGS\_MODULE** - *Point this to your `settings.py` file.
 Replace directory slashes / with dots, and omit the .py from the end*
  3. Create the file **`handler.fcgi`** - *This is required, and it's a just a plain text file containing two double-quotes (i.e. `""`) on the first line followed by a return carriage*

 Seriously though, just put the [settings into the Azure management portal](http://www.windowsazure.com/en-us/documentation/articles/web-sites-python-create-deploy-django-app/#web-site-configuration).
-It's easier :smiley:
+It's easier <i class="fa fa-smile-o"></i>

 ### Bad Request (400)